 It’s much easier to accomplish this before you add bedding material and chickens to the coop and the benefits of new chicken coop paint protection will last for years.

-When we got our first wooden coop, someone suggested that Minwax (Helmsman) Spar Urethane was a product that was safe for use around livestock, and that would be good for protecting the inside of the coop.
+When we got our first wooden coop (see New Chicken Coop), someone suggested that Minwax (Helmsman) Spar Urethane.
+They said that it was a product that was safe for use around livestock and that would be good for protecting the inside of the coop.

-So, we coated the inside of the coop (floors and all) with the “Clear Gloss” version of the product.
+So, we painted the inside of the coop (floors and all) with the “Clear Gloss” version of the product.
 The pictures below show the before and after pictures of how the coop looked inside.

 Chicken Coop Paint Protection Results

 It’s now over 10 years later, and I can tell you that the coop doesn’t look nearly as pretty inside, but it still has a nice protective coating of urethane on it’s surfaces.

 The coop is holding up great, we’ve never had parasite infestation problems, and it’s still pretty easy to clean.